Eight ways to increase your company's sales tax audit risk

 According to John Trippier, deputy auditor of the Ohio Department of Taxation, a comprehensive and well-documented sales and use tax compliance process is critical to resolving any potential issues.
 “Sometimes there is no process,” he said.
 “Without a process, it’s more difficult for a company to justify its calculations and payments.”

 Automated sales and use tax reporting, on the other hand “…definitely help.”
 Said Trippier, “I’ve found that their reports contain a substantially correct amount of liability.”

 Executive Envelope, an envelope and printing solution provider in California, can attest to the shortcomings of using manual sales tax compliance processes.
 The company, a leading provider of printing projects, graphics, and trade show materials with annual sales of $15 million, underwent four consecutive sales tax audits triggered by their outdated manual accounting practices.
 “Our old-fashioned manual process didn’t work for us and it was truly broken,” said Claudia Brake, office manager.

 While recognizing the need to automate its transactions, the company also required integration with its tax filing process.
 Executive Envelope chose an automated program that easily integrated into their ERP.

 Since automating, the company’s audit vulnerability has decreased and it has not faced any significant audit issues.
 Because the company no longer manually updates schedules or rate and boundary tax modifications, Executive Envelope estimates an annual labor cost savings of $36,000.

-4. Fail to register with the correct jurisdictions.
+4. Fail to register with the correct state and local tax jurisdictions

 Businesses can and should expect an audit notice from the state under some conditions.
 A decision to audit can be based on a statistical sample of business reports, or triggered by information provided to the taxing authority, such as a third party complaint.